CL-17656/CS520_Front/documentations/Contributions.md

 ---

-This project was a team effort, and everyone worked together to make it a success.
-Each team member contributed to various parts of the project, but some areas saw more focused contributions from specific members.
+This project is the result of the collective efforts and dedication of the entire team.
+Everyone has worked really hard to make it a success.
+Each team member played a crucial role in its development, contributing to the various aspects of the project in meaningful ways.
+While everyone participated in all areas, some areas saw more focused contributions from specific members.
 Below are the key contributions from each team member.

 ---